A Shell Bonded to an Elastic Foundation and the Existence of Optimal Elastic and Geometric Conditions for the Membrane Case: Conclusions

 \section{Conclusions}

-In in our analysis, we studied bonded shells on elastic foundations.
-We derived a mathematical model for a shell bonded to an elastic foundation, by modifying Koiter's linear shell equations \cite{Ciarlet}, to describe the behaviour of a shell if it is bonded to a three-dimensional elastic body.
-Then, we used Ciarlet's \cite{ciarlet2005introduction} work to prove the existence and the uniqueness of solutions, and we explicitly derived the governing equations and the boundary conditions for the general case for a shell bonded to an elastic foundation.\\

-Although, we shown the existence and the uniqueness of the weak solutions, we did not prove any higher regularity results, which is vital for convergence of numerical solutions.
+In our analysis, we studied a shell bonded to an elastic foundation.
+We derived our mathematical model by modifying Koiter's linear shell equations (see Ciarlet \cite{Ciarlet}).
+Then, we used Ciarlet's work \cite{ciarlet2005introduction} to prove the existence and the uniqueness of solutions, and we explicitly derived the governing equations and the boundary conditions for the general case for a shell bonded to an elastic foundation.
+Although, we have shown the existence and the uniqueness of weak solutions, we did not prove any higher regularity results, which are vital for convergence of numerical solutions.
 This we leave for future work.\\

-For numerical analysis, we conducted error analysis to see how well our model for shell bonded to an elastic foundation can approximate the displacement field of the foundation of a two-body contact problem model with the standard equilibrium equations of linear elasticity.
-Our analysis shows that the radial solution of our bonded shell model can approximate the displacement field of the foundation with a significant degree of accuracy given that Young's modulus of the shell is high, which is consistent with what is documented in the literature \cite{aghalovyan2015asymptotic}.
-However, both our numerical and asymptotic analyses show that there exist optimal values for the Young's modulus, the Poisson's ratio and the thickness of the shell (with respect to the foundation), and the curvature of the contact region where we observe a minimum azimuthal error.
-Our numerical modelling also implies that the radial error is a minimum for a shell if it has a relatively a low Poisson's ratio and relatively thin, and if the contact region (between the shell and the elastic foundation) has a low curvature, where the latter two conditions are consistent with our derivation of the bonded shell model. \\
+For numerical analysis, we conducted error analysis to see how well our model for a shell bonded to an elastic foundation can approximate the displacement field of the foundation of a two-body contact problem modelled with the standard equilibrium equations in linear elasticity.
+Our analysis shows that the radial solution of our bonded shell model can approximate the displacement field of the foundation with a significant degree of accuracy given that the Young's modulus of the shell is high, which is consistent with analogous models that exist in the literature \cite{aghalovyan2015asymptotic}.
+However, both our numerical and asymptotic analyses show that there exist optimal values for the Young's modulus, the Poisson's ratio and the thickness of the shell (relative to the foundation), and the radius of curvature of the contact region where we observe a minimum azimuthal error.
+Our numerical modelling also implies that the radial error is a minimum for a shell if it has a relatively low Poisson's ratio and is relatively thin, and if the contact region (between the shell and the elastic foundation) has a high radius of curvature, where the latter two conditions are consistent with the derivation of our model. \\